 Hall Bartlett (1923-1993) was one of Hollywood’s most underrated writer/directors.
 He wrote and directed ten feature films: Unchained (1955), Drango (1957), Zero Hour!
 (1957), All the Young Men (1960), The Caretakers (1963), Changes (1969), The Sandpit Generals (1971), The Children of Sanchez (1978) and Love is Forever (1983).
 Some of his films were bland studio projects, while the others had intriguing concepts but were often unsatisfyingly executed.
 In his entire 30-year filmmaking career, Bartlett helmed a series of flops, misfires, close calls, small gems, and at least one masterpiece: Jonathan Livingston Seagull (1973).

-Richard Bach’s enormously popular 1970 book had first come to Bartlett’s attention after his wife had presented it to him as a gift.
+Richard Bach’s enormously popular 1970 book had first come to Bartlett’s attention after he came across it in a barbershop.
 The timing couldn’t have been better; after the critical and commercial failure of his hospital drama The Caretakers in 1963, Bartlett had watched his career devolve.
 “I’ve been through about ten years of hell,” he told an interviewer on the set, “up until very, very recently, where everything went wrong.
 I couldn’t make a right move.
 The fear was on me that I would never make a picture again… then came a woman with such love to share, and then Jonathan, and suddenly everything was right.”

 Bartlett had hoped that, with Jonathan Livingston Seagull, he would finally get the attention he deserved.
 Nobody ever once realized that the film he was making was very, very ahead of its time.